-The property yields information regarding the commercial development of Omemee in the second half of the nineteenth century as well as the rebuilding of the community after the 1891 fire that devastated the downtown area of the village and most of its commercial establishments.

-iii. demonstrates or reflects the work or ideas of an architect, artist, builder, designer or theorist who is significant to the community: The designer and builder of the property is unknown.
+The property yields information regarding the commercial development of Omemee in the second half of the nineteenth century as well as the rebuilding of the community after the 1891 fire that devastated the downtown area of the village and most of its commercial establishments iii. demonstrates or reflects the work or ideas of an architect, artist, builder, designer or theorist who is significant to the community: The building was constructed by local firm Shaw and Skuce, but little is known about their business or other commissions they undertook.